JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 to import a `objcprotocolName` forward declaration declared in an Objective-C library with a `library.package`, use a special forward declaration package: `import objcnames.protocols.objcprotocolName`.

-Consider two objcinterop libraries, one that uses `objcnames.protocols.ForwardDeclaredProtocolProtocol` and the other with an actual implementation in another package:
+Consider two objcinterop libraries: one that uses `objcnames.protocols.ForwardDeclaredProtocolProtocol` and another with an actual implementation in another package:

 ```ObjC
 // First objcinterop library